microsoft/BotBuilder-Samples/javascript_nodejs/84.bot-authentication-msgraph/README.md

 ### Project Structure

 The root `index.js` references the bot and starts a Restify server.
-The dialogs/mainDialog `index.js` loads the dialog type you selected when running the generator and adds it as the default dialog.
+The `dialogs/mainDialog/index.js` file loads the dialog type you selected when running the generator and adds it as the default dialog.

 ### Configuring the bot

 Update `.env` with the appropriate keys:

 - App ID and Key for registered bots.
+- botFilePath and botFileSecret from `authentication-msgraph.bot` file

 ### Running the bot